shivani-shekhawat/shivani-shekhawat/README.md

 # Hi there 👋

 I'm Shivani, a data science enthusiast with a passion for learning and exploring new technologies.
-Although I don't have any professional experience in the field, I'm constantly working on projects to enhance my skills and gain practical knowledge in the area of data science.
+Although I don't have much of professional experience in the field, as I am transitioning from software to data, I'm constantly working on projects to enhance my skills and gain practical knowledge in the area of data science.

 ## 🌱 Currently Learning